Amelie Mauresmo: Women's tennis has less 'appeal' than men's

 “It’s kind of the personal opinion of every person if they like men’s tennis or women’s tennis more or if they like them equally, but I think women’s tennis has a lot of advantages,” said Swiatek, the 2020 French Open champion, who has won 33 matches in a row.
 “And some may say that it’s unpredictable and girls are not consistent.
 But on the other hand, it may also be something that is really appealing and it may really attract more people.”

+She also offered a defense of her sport, which is currently missing the star power of 23-time Grand Slam champion Serena Williams, who has not competed since getting injured at Wimbledon nearly a year ago.

+“To me, I feel like so many people love watching women’s tennis because we don’t have huge serves.
+We’re not acing.
+There’s not a lot of super, super quick points,” Pegula said.
+“There’s more rallies.
+There’s more drama.”

 This year’s French Open began on May 22 and will end on Sunday.
-The last of the 10 night sessions was scheduled for Wednesday, and the only women’s match that got the prime-time treatment — part of a deal with a streaming service — was France’s Alizé Cornet’s victory over Jelena Ostapenko in the second round.
+The last of the 10 night sessions was Wednesday’s men’s quarterfinal between Casper Ruud and Holger Rune, and the only women’s match that got the prime-time treatment — part of a deal with a streaming service — was France’s Alizé Cornet’s victory over Jelena Ostapenko in the second round.

 Asked about that decision-making process, Mauresmo said in French that having just one match in each night session made it “more difficult to have” that be a women’s match.
 Night sessions at the U.S. Open, for example, usually include one women’s match and one men’s match.